 Uptown United has worked closely with community partners to advocate for these improvements for decades, and we continue to partner with the CTA throughout the project.
 The CTA’s Director of Government and Community Relations for the RPM Project, Jeffrey Wilson, says, “CTA is extremely grateful the whole Uptown United team for all their help in assisting CTA with bringing the business community and entertainment district together in order to educate and prepare for the Red Purple Modernization Project (RPM), the largest construction project CTA has ever taken on.”

-Uptown United and Business Partners, The Chamber for Uptown are committed to support local businesses and organizations throughout this project.
+Uptown United & the Uptown Chamber of Commerce are committed to support local businesses and organizations throughout this project.
 Businesses owners can connect with us to learn how they can prepare for construction.

 First planned in 2014, the $6 million Lawrence-Broadway Streetscape broke ground in late summer of 2017.
 Nearly complete, the project includes a new plaza and public space in front of the Riviera Theatre, new landscaping, new sidewalks, and decorative light poles along Broadway from Gunnison to Leland.
 A colorful, wheel-like sculpture will soon be installed, completing the project.
 Uptown United has been a leader in planning this project and supporting local businesses throughout construction.